ncatlab/nlab-content/pages/6/0/7/3/3706/content.md

 ## References

-The concept of lagrangian submanifold has been defined/named by Maslov.
+The concept of lagrangian submanifold has been defined/named in

+* [[Victor Maslov]], _Perturbation Theory and Asymptotic Methods_ (MSU Publ., Moscow, 1965; English translation: Mir, Moscow, 1965).

 An introduction with an eye towards [[geometric quantization]] is for instance in